shaikabdulgaffar/Prompt2Query/README.md

 # Prompt2Query (NL2SQL SaaS)

 Prompt2Query is a modern SaaS web application that empowers non-technical users to interact with their databases using natural language.
-Users can connect their own databases (PostgreSQL, MySQL, SQLite), ask questions in plain English, and get instant SQL queries and results—no SQL knowledge required!
+Users can connect their own databases (PostgreSQL, MySQL), ask questions in plain English, and get instant SQL queries and results—no SQL knowledge required!

 ---